odpi/egeria-docs/site/docs/practices/common-data-definitions/semantic-to-implementation.md

     * *TypedBy* is a term relationship between a SpineAttribute and a SpineObject to say that the SpineAttribute is implemented using a type represented by the SpineObject

     !!! education "Further information"
-        * See [Anatomy of a glossary](/practices/common-data-definitions/anatomy-of-a-glossary) for more information about creating glossaries.
         * See [Area 3](/types/3) in the *Open Metadata Types* to understand how these concepts are represented on open metadata.

 ??? info "Data classes"